 We will need substantial additional capital to finance our operations, which may not be available on acceptable terms, or at all.
-The effects of macroeconomic conditions and geopolitical events, including economic slowdowns, recessions, inflation, rising interest rates, bank failures and tightening of credit markets caused by COVID-19 or another pandemic, the conflict in Ukraine or otherwise, may limit our access to capital.
+The effects of macroeconomic conditions and geopolitical events, including economic slowdowns, recessions, inflation, rising interest rates, bank failures and tightening of credit markets caused by COVID-19 or another pandemic, the conflicts in Ukraine, the Middle East or elsewhere, or otherwise, may limit our access to capital.
 Failure to obtain or have access to this necessary capital when needed may force us to delay, limit or terminate certain of our product development efforts or other operations.